 Search Google

 Your college buddy will be on Google if they’ve ever been on the news or otherwise risen to prominence.
-In fact, Google should be your first point of action.
+Google should be your first point of action.
 If they have an unusual name, you might get lucky just by looking it up.
 If it’s relatively common, you need to add further information.
-Try names of their relatives or a significant other, whom they may have married in the meantime, any interests, their major in college, and their hobbies.
+Try the names of their relatives or a significant other, whom they may have married in the meantime, any interests, their major in college, and their hobbies.

 You might find the search engine’s reverse image search option useful if you have a photo of your buddy.
 Google will search for similar photos online and provide links to their location.
 This might help you find what you’re looking for.
 To look for photos on Google, click on the camera icon in images followed by “upload image.”
-Finally, do a search to prompt the engine to look for a similar picture.
+Finally, search to prompt the engine to look for a similar picture.

 Classmates Dot Com